graphql/graphql-spec/spec/Section 5 -- Validation.md

 {variableIsDefinedUsedInSingleFragment} and the variable is defined by that operation.

-On the contrary is a fragment is included within an operation that does not define a referenced variable, this is a validation error.
+On the other hand, if a fragment is included within an operation that does not define a referenced variable, the query is invalid.

 ```!graphql
 query variableIsNotDefinedUsedInSingleFragment {